 The social media scheduler became the user of Userpilot in January 2020.
-You can use it to schedule posts to different social media platforms with it, shorten links, and edit graphics.
+You can use it to schedule posts to different social media platforms, shorten links, and edit graphics.

-When you log into Userpilot’s dashboard, you can take a sneak peak at the number of web sessions your active users have had since they signed up:
+When you log into Userpilot’s dashboard, you can take a sneak peek at the number of web sessions your active users have had since they signed up: